Go back

 Period products from algae

-As a co-designer of the New Food Systems innovation space, in which almost 60 partners from business and research jointly develop new food systems – e. g. in the areas of vertical farming, sustainable protein ingredients, insects, microalgae and grasses – our managing director, marine biologist and sustainable resource manager Dr. Alexis Katechakis moderated the kick-off event of the webinar series of the four innovation rooms bioeconomy of the Federal Ministry of Education and Research.
+As a co-designer of the New Food Systems innovation space, in which almost 60 partners from business and research jointly develop new food systems – e. g. in the areas of vertical farming, sustainable protein ingredients, insects, microalgae and grasses – our then managing director, marine biologist and sustainable resource manager Dr. Alexis Katechakis moderated the kick-off event of the webinar series of the four innovation rooms bioeconomy of the Federal Ministry of Education and Research.
 He also spoke to Ines Schiller, founder of Vyld.

 "It's not a nice transition, but an honest one, Ms. Schiller, you deal with period products and you do not only try to find innovative ways here, but you also say "Yes, we have to talk about it in a more relaxed way.
 The feeling of disgust, which many people not comprehensible have, should not be given any room at all.
 How do you personally perceive this whole discussion of the bioeconomy and can you give us a bit of an insight into the start-up scene?
 Is that really a driving element or does it not matter at all?"